 Protectionism in 2019

 In a December tweet, President Trump vowed to keep up the pressure with tariffs should U.S.-China trade negotiations fail once the 90-day truce is up, referring to himself as a “Tariff Man.”
 This might be a sign of things to come if Washington cannot establish better trade deals with some of its biggest trading partners, like the European Union, China, and Japan.
-In other words, it’s a bird, it’s a plane, it’s Tariff Man and if he believes you’re ripping off the country, then feel the wrath of mercantilism.We value your comments!
-Please weigh in on our comment section below.
+In other words, it’s a bird, it’s a plane, it’s Tariff Man and if he believes you’re ripping off the country, then feel the wrath of mercantilism.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com